TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/python/ysql-sqlalchemy.md

 - `orders`: the orders placed by the users
 - `orderline`: each line item of an order

-The source for this application can be found in the [`python/sqlalchemy` directory](https://github.com/yugabyte/orm-examples/tree/master/python/sqlalchemy) of Yugabyte's [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples) GitHub repository.
+The source for this application can be found in the [`python/sqlalchemy` directory](https://github.com/ZNbase/orm-examples/tree/master/python/sqlalchemy) of ZNbase's [Using ORMs with ZNbaseDB](https://github.com/ZNbase/orm-examples) GitHub repository.

 ## Before you begin

 To configure and run this application, make sure that you've completed these prerequisites.

-### YugabyteDB
+### ZNbaseDB

-YugabyteDB is up and running.
-If you are new to YugabyteDB, you can have YugabyteDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).
+ZNbaseDB is up and running.
+If you are new to ZNbaseDB, you can have ZNbaseDB up and running within five minutes by following the steps in [Quick start](../../../../quick-start/).

 ### Python